-After one particularly remunerative success by the Water Rat, Joe Elvin suggested an up-river outing of supporters to celebrate their good fortune.
-Accordingly, on a Sunday morning in the summer of 1889 a party of around twelve left the Canterbury public house in Westminster Bridge Road by coach-and-four and drove to Sunbury-on-Thames, where the merry-makers after a pleasant afternoon’s boating on the river, wound up with a sumptuous dinner at the Magpie Hotel, Sunbury.
-It was at that dinner that Joe Elvin, intrigued by the spirit of camaraderie prevailing suggested the consolidation of friendship by the formation of a coterie of ‘Pals of the Water Rat,’ and the suggestion was enthusiastically acclaimed by all.
-And so, it was at that historic gathering at the Magpie Hotel, Sunbury, in the summer of 1889 that this Order was first brought into being..
+After yet another win, Joe Elvin suggested an up-river outing of Magpie/Water Rat supporters to celebrate their good fortune.
+So, on a Sunday morning in the summer of 1889 a party of twelve left the Canterbury Music Hall in Westminster Bridge Road by coach-and-four and were driven to Sunbury-on-Thames for dinner at…The Magpie Hotel!
+It was there that Elvin, driven by the spirit of camaraderie, suggested the formation of a fellowship, ‘Pals of the Water Rat’.
+The proposal was enthusiastically endorsed and The Order – as we know it now - came into being.

 King Rat Harry Freeman

 Water Rat 1 - Our first King -1890

 Harry was a prolific and highly reputable entertainer who performed countless, very popular comic songs during his years on the halls.
 His name is not so well known as some of his contempories because he never left us a big song to be remembered by.
 His hits of the day included - 'Can't stop'; 'They're After Me'; 'It Never Troubles Me'; the 'Giddy Little Girl Said No'; these were the songs that made his name at the time.